Uniform Approximation of Functions with Asymmetric Growth and Decay by Deep Weighted Polynomials: Asymmetric weighted approximation

 Consider approximating the function

-which exhibits contrasting behavior on the two halves of \(\RR\): for \(x<0\) the function diverges (since \(e^{-x} = e^{|x|}\)) while for \(x\ge0\) it decays.
-To obtain a finite approximation error over \(\RR\), the approximant must mimic this behavior.
+which exhibits contrasting behavior on the two halves of \(\mathbb{R}\): as \(x\to-\infty\) the function diverges to \(+\infty\) (since \(e^{-x}=e^{|x|}\)), while for \(x\ge0\) it decays to \(0\).
+To obtain a finite approximation error over a domain that extends far to the right, the approximant must mimic this behavior.

 We define the weight via a ReLU-based function:

 Then, the weighted deep polynomial approximant is given by

 where the exponent \(n\) is tied to the degree of the deep polynomial.
 For \(x<0\) the weight is constant so that \(Q_n(x)=P(x)\) can grow to match the divergence of \(e^{-x}\); for \(x\ge0\) the weight becomes